Azure security management and monitoring overview

 - Enabling you to define policies for your Azure subscription resources according to:

-- Your company’s security needs.
+- Your organization’s security needs.

 - The type of applications or sensitivity of the data in each subscription.